dleetr/dleetr/README.md

       - [A fairly recent note-taking software: Obsidian](https://obsidian.md/)
         - I have a small idea for an extension that might let users share notebooks via p2p requests.
 I must understand more first.
       - [Notion](https://www.notion.so/)
+      - I'm currently researching the p2p note share idea as a kind of "engine" that integrates into note taking software.
+I enjoy using Obsidian but there's no reason to lock into its ecosystem.
   - Building a Chromium extension to streamline browsing
     - I'm working (slowly) on this; I don't have the repo published yet.
     - Rambling Thoughts: